fcrozat/gdm-container/README.md

 This will download gdm container from Open Build Service registry (it is a openSUSE Tumbleweed container with bare minimum to start GNOME), recreate a container locally and deploy a systemd service which is replacing display-manager.service systemd service (used on openSUSE / SLE).

 ## To run gdm
+* as standalone process in container
-* either use: podman container runlabel run registry.opensuse.org/home/fcrozat/branches/opensuse/templates/images/tumbleweed/containers/gdm-container
+** beware there is still some dbus activation issue after login in gdm ** either use: podman container runlabel run registry.opensuse.org/home/fcrozat/branches/opensuse/templates/images/tumbleweed/containers/gdm-container
-* or systemctl start gdm
+** or systemctl start gdm
+* with systemd running in container
+** podman container runlabel run-systemd registry.opensuse.org/home/fcrozat/branches/opensuse/templates/images/tumbleweed/containers/gdm-container
+** or systemctl start gdm-systemd (still a bit buggy)

 ## To uninstall the deployed files:
 * run as root: podman container runlabel uninstall registry.opensuse.org/home/fcrozat/branches/opensuse/templates/images/tumbleweed/containers/gdm-container